BartMassey/blog-escape/README.md

 Limitations:

-* Right now, some of the details of content formats as encoded in the tool are specific to my blog site.
+* Right now, some of the details of content formats as encoded in the tool are pretty heuristic.
 There should be a configurable mechanism for mapping content formats to extensions.